mmbase/mmbase-oldimport/speeltuin/keesj/maven/README.txt

 After you have made changes to the code, you may want to compile it.
 This can be accomplished by typing 'maven all:install' everytime.
 But with maven, you can speed this up a little bit.

-Type 'maven:console'.
+Type 'maven console'.
 This will give a command-line menu of your targets.
 Type 'all:install' to compile and install the code.
 After this, simply use 'enter' to recompile the code.
 Use 'quit' to exit and go back.